4 Horror Movie Blogs to Visit During Spooky Season (and Beyond)

 Welcome to Blog Profiles!
 Each week, we select a topic and a handful of blogs that do a great job contributing to the conversation.
 We’re getting in the Halloween spirit and giving a shoutout to some horror movie blogs.
 Do you have a blog that deserves recognition?
 Tweet our writers at @BeyondBylines.

-My husband and I are wrapping up our third annual horror movie month; we’re watching 31 spooky movies during October.
+My husband and recently kicked off our fourth annual horror movie month; we’re watching 31 spooky movies during October.

-We made a rule that we can’t repeat a movie for five years, so I decided to get a head start on our 2022 movie marathon and find some movie ideas.
-These scary movie blogs offer plenty of movie recommendations that span the genre.
+We made a rule that we can’t repeat a movie for five years, so I’m always in search of a new scary movie recommendation.
+These horror movie blogs offer plenty of must-watch films that span the genre.

-Even if you aren’t doing a full month of horror movies and just want a few spooky recommendations as Halloween approaches, these blogs are a great resource.
+Even if you aren’t doing a full month of horror movies and just want a few spooky recommendations as Halloween approaches, these horror movie blogs are a great resource.

 This blog immediately drew my eye because it has a great section of top movie lists, exactly what I needed to help me decide on my movie picks.

-And if you prefer to get your spooky content via audio, make sure to check out the Horror Homeroom Conversations podcast.
-If like me, you were pleasantly surprised by Ready or Not, a 2019 survival horror film, check out the Wedding Woes episode.
+If you prefer to get your spooky content via audio, make sure to check out the Horror Homeroom Conversations podcast, which recently started posting some new episodes.

 Follow @horrorhomeroom on Twitter.

-If you’re a sucker for older horror films and are “ready to feel the retro fuzzies,” I highly recommend checking out Nightmare Nostalgia.
+If you’re a sucker for classic and cult horror films or just ones from your childhood and are “ready to feel the retro fuzzies,” I highly recommend checking out Nightmare Nostalgia.
 Blogger Patti Pauley has always leaned toward the genre, even in childhood.
 On the blog’s Welcome page, she talks about “the strange looks I would get when I suggested A Nightmare on Elm Street 4 for the Pretty, Pretty Princess sleepover.”

 The blog is full of unique categories to keep you interested, including movie lists, reviews, and news.
 There’s even a section for nostalgic eats.